Monday, 28 August 2017

 Second was a Spacer to go between the Feeder and the Heatsink.

-I shopped around for a piece of aluminium block to do the job, but the price I
+I shopped around for a piece of aluminium block to do the job, but the price I thought was too much.

 so like always I looked for other cheaper stuff I can re-purpose.